 Are you into flashing ROM´s frequently?
 Then you will agree that creating shortcuts to your favourite programs or applications should an be easier or automated task for every time you flash a new ROM.
 XDA member dubidu took care of this and created CplLinks.
 This application goes through the registry key which holds the settings items and creates a .lnk file for each of the entries.
 Once installed, there are no messages, it only runs and creates the links.

 The developer’s app only takes 11.5 kb and must be installed on main memory.

 [APP] Control Panel Settings to Links (.lnk)

-Posted July 20, 2010 By: orb3000
+Posted July 20, 2010 at 03:00 am by orb3000

 Good news for Malaysian people using Windows Mobile.
 XDA member X1CK presents this application that uses your Internet connection to let you know the traffic conditions, all in a simple graphic and clear UI.
 This specific version will connect to LLM and ITIS from Malaysia.

 The developer warns this application downloads data from Internet.
 No information regarding resolutions or WM versions supported is given, but it´s reportedly working on Omnia 2 and Leo.